Arlindo Gomes Furtado: Episcopacy

 On 11 December 2003, Pope John Paul II named him the first bishop of the newly created diocese of Mindelo.
 He received his episcopal consecration on 22 February 2004 from Bishop Evora.

 On 22 July 2009, Pope Benedict XVI named Furtado bishop of the Santiago Diocese, one of the oldest dioceses in Africa, and he was installed there on 15 August.

 On 4 January 2015, Pope Francis announced that he would make him a cardinal on 14 February.
 Furtado became the first Cape Verdean cardinal, At the ceremony, he was assigned the titular church of San Timoteo.

 On 13 April 2015 he was named a member of the Congregation for the Evangelization of Peoples and of the Pontifical Council Cor Unum.
 On 28 October 2016, he was made a member of the Congregation for Divine Worship and the Discipline of the Sacraments.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

+Pope Leo XIV accepted his resignation due to age on February 16, 2026, and appointed Teodoro Mendes Tavares, C.S.Sp., as his successor on the same date.